DavidVujic/python-polylith-docs/docs/testing.md

 ```

 ### Running tests for changed code
-The __Python tools__ for the Polylith Architecture doesn't (yet) have a specific `test` command.
+You can use `poly diff` in combination with your favorite test runner,
-You can use `poly diff` and your favorite test runner to only run the corresponding tests for changed code.
+to only run the corresponding tests for changed code.

 The `diff` command has support for displaying the changed bricks by using `--bricks`.
 Append the `--short` option for a scripting-friendly output.